NIFTy-PPL/J-UBIK/paper/paper.md

 which can be customized to meet user needs in both spatial and spectral dimensions.
-In this model, it is possible to obtain spatially uncorrelated point sources or correlated extended sources defined by the correlated field model described in [@Arras:2022]. his model allows for the generation of spatially uncorrelated point sources or spatially correlated extended sources, as described by the correlated field model in [@Arras:2022].
+In this model, it is possible to obtain spatially uncorrelated point sources or correlated extended sources defined by the correlated field model described in [@Arras:2022].
+This model allows for the generation of spatially uncorrelated point sources or spatially correlated extended sources, as described by the correlated field model in [@Arras:2022].
 In the spectral dimension, the model can fit a power law and describe the correlation structure along the spectral axis using a Wiener process.